LukaKKS/LukaKKS/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I'm interested in Computer vision and GAN.
+- 💻 &nbsp; I'm interested in Computer vision and GAN,XAI
 - 📰 &nbsp; I will definitely visit "Silicon Valley" someday.
 - 🍕 &nbsp; I like basketball and watch NBA a lot.
 My favorite player is Luca Doncic.